-This webinar will be held live on October 22, 2020 at the following local times:
+This webinar will be held live on Thursday, February 22, 2024 at the following local times:

 Registration for this event is required.
 The Webinar Series will be recorded and available to members for later review.
 Confirmation of your registration and the Zoom Conference Link Info will be emailed to all registered attendees prior to the meeting.

 LabTAU - INSERM U1032

 Lecture Title: "Mechanisms regulating focused ultrasound neurostimulation: findings from in vitro to in vivo neural models"